SammygoodTunes/Tile-Game/tests/README.md

 pytest [unit|integrated] # Either unit or integrated
 ```

-- To run tests in a specific module:
+- To run all tests of a specific module:

 ```bash
 pytest unit/core/test_window.py  # Example